 - Put a large pan of water on to boil.
 When it's boiling drop the cored cabbage head into the water.

-- Cook for three minutes or until the leaves start to relax away from the cabbage head.
+- Cook for three minutes of until the leaves start to relax away from the cabbage head.
 Drain and let cool.

-- remove the cooked cabbage leaves carefully from the cabbage head.
+- Remove the cabbage leaves carefully from the cabbage head.
 You'll need six large leaves.
 (I do this while the meat mixture is cooking).